mendhak/Crowdin-Android-Importer/README.md

 If you click the 'Get Crowdin Translations' from a specific strings.xml (ex:/projectroot/res/values-pt/strings.xml), the tool will only get the translation for that particular language.

+If you click the 'Update Crowdin Translation' file from any arbitrary path, it will not work.
+It will only work when invoked from the main /res/values/strings.xml file.
+It's for your own safety.

 The output will be visible at the bottom of your IntelliJ IDE.

 ![Output](http://farm9.staticflickr.com/8281/7875579824_55b63b1bf6_c.jpg)